djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   ![Agent Behavior](./bank_orch_ag_imgs/i7.png)

-#### Test the GFM Bank Orchestrator Agent
+#### Test and deploy the GFM Bank Orchestrator Agent

-In the preview window from the right, test with the following query:
+- In the preview window on the right, test with the following queries:
   ```
   What is a card overdraft?
   What's the balance of my account IBAN DE89320895326389021994